ik1g19/Notes-Quartz/content/notes/Courses/Udemy Courses/Complete guide to building an app with DotNet Core and React/Walking Skeleton Part 1 - Dotnet.md

 Any middleware will go in this section

+>[!INFO]
+>Think of middleware as something that can perform operations on the `HTTP` request on its way in or way out

 `app.MapControllers();` is used to tell requests which controllers under `API>Controllers` they should be sent to

 `app.Run()` starts the application